There is a lot of interest around the world in the development of compact built-in spectrometers. Their scope

 Unlike analogs, the system does not rely onadvanced optical components such as interferometers or tunable infrared lasers.
 This opens the door to miniaturization of spectrometers and provides affordable in-crystal mid-infrared spectroscopy and spectral imaging.

-The spectrometer measures 9x16 µm² - much smaller than the cross section of a human hair.
-The parameters are comparable to the wavelength of light that it measures.
+The size of the spectrometer is 9×16 μm² — much smaller than the cross-section of a human hair.
+The parameters are comparable to the wavelength of light it measures.

-Scientists have detailed the process of curing the spectrometer in an article for the journal Nature Photonics.
+Scientists described in detail the process of maintaining the spectrometer in an article for the journal Nature Photonics.

 Read more